text-machine-lab/uml_nlp_class_2018/hw3/README.md

 # Assignment #3

-In this homework you'll train a neural machine translation system to translate sentences in English to German.
+In this homework you'll train a neural machine translation system to translate sentences in English to French.

-This assignment is similar to the the second howmework.
+This assignment is similar to the the second homework.
 As in the HW#2 you will generate some text.
 However, the difference is that here this text will be conditioned on the source sentence.
-In other words, if in the previos homework the model generated just some text (maybe, starting with one or two specific words), in this assignemnt the output sentence should be a translation of the input sentence.
+In other words, if in the previous homework the model generated just some text (maybe, starting with one or two specific words), in this assignment the output sentence should be a translation of the input sentence.
-To acheive this, we will use a seqeunce-to-sequence model proposed by \[1].
+To achieve this, we will use a sequence-to-sequence model proposed by \[1].

 ![Overview](https://www.tensorflow.org/images/seq2seq/encdec.jpg)

-An overview of a Naural Machine Translation system (english to french).
+An overview of a Neural Machine Translation system.
 Image taken from \[2\].

 A brief overview how the model works: